shashank12237/JavaScript/README.md

 # JavaScript
-JavaScript objects are composite values: they are a collection of properties or named values
+JavaScript objects are composite values: they are a collection of properties or named values.